smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Subscribing to System Buttons/index.md

 ![Ford - Preset Soft Buttons List](assets/ford_sync_presetOptions.png)

 Preset buttons may not appear as soft buttons on certain templates.
+If an HMI does not suppport adding subscribed buttons to the template, a hard button press will still send messages to the subscribed preset button.
 You can check if an HMI supports subscrbing to preset buttons by calling  @![iOS] `SDLManager`s   `displayCapabilities` `numCustomPresetsAvailable`!@ @![android,javaSE, javaEE] !@ property.
 @![iOS]
 ##### Objective-C
 ```objc